pirogram/pirogram-content/books/programming-with-python/032-dictionary/topics/010-mental-model-for-map.md

   | eggs | 18 |
   | apples | 6 |

-  We can go on and on but hopefully, you got the idea of a `Dictionary`.
+  We can go on and on but hopefully, you got the idea of a `Map`.

   A `Map` can be seen as a list of key-value pairs.
-Each `key` maps to a `value`. `'Harry'` maps to 90.
+Each `key` maps to a `value`. `'Harry'` maps to `90`.
 Or `'Lord of the Rings'` maps to `'J R R Tolkien'`.
 Or `'eggs'` maps to `18`.

   What kind of things you can do with a `Map`?
 First, you can check whether a key is present or not (e.g. do we have `oranges` among our grocery items?).

-  We can also retrieve the value that a given maps to.
+  We can also find the value that a key maps to.
 For example, we can find out Ron's height.
 Or we can find out the author of _Lord of the Rings_.

   We can also add more entries, remove entries or update existing entries in the `Map`.

+  ## Organizing Map-Like Information In a List
   Can you organize this kind of information as a list?
 Yes, you can.
 But as I mentioned earlier, it would be very cumbersome to work with a list in this case.
 To convince ourselves that `list` indeed is a bad choice for this kind of information, let's try to use `list` and see how it goes.

   So, how do you store such information in a list?
 One approach is to lay it out linearly with item name and their counts alternating.
 For example, you could say: